sleevezipper/hass-workstation-service/documentation/Sensors.md

 This sensor returns the current volume of playing audio. **It does not return the master volume.** If you have no sound playing the value will be 0.

+### MasterVolumeSensor

+This sensor returns the master volume for the currently selected default audio device.

 ###  DummySensor

 This sensor produces a random output every second, and is intended to test latency and connectivity.